ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step04.md

 It is easiest to do the move of the files from the command line.
 Here is a set of commands that you can run from your project's root directory in order to accomplish this.

-(**Note:** This was not tested on a windows machine, but if you have a Windows machine and use the GitBash shell instead of the command prompt, this should work)
+(**Note:** This was not tested on a Windows machine, but if you are on Windows and using the GitBash shell instead of the command prompt, the following should work.)

 ```
 // Switch to the pages directory